epunzal2/hpc_analytics/rehearsal_routine/README.md

 *   Perform the configured environment checks.
 *   Append an anonymized summary line to the daily log file (`rehearsal_log_YYYY-MM-DD.txt`).
 *   Print a final summary to the terminal.
+*   Submit a GPU test job to check GPU availability and retrieve its architecture.

 ## Daily Usage & Verification